jywu20/Notes/Linguistics/对具体语言的分析/Analysing English Sentences - Notes.md

 Expletive *it* can only be merged as the specifier of a light verb which does not c-command any accessible nominal or pronominal expression with some active case or phi-feature(s)

+# Verb

+I want Mary to come to Japan and for her to see my parents.

+Some verbs are that-deletion verbs or for-deletion verbs:

+`*She wanted for him to apologize.`

+`She wanted him to apologize.`

+This may be a consequence of the complementizer being cliticized to the verb, giving a null spellout of the complementizer.